 - Exclamation marks or ticks are great symbols to distinguish messaging and intent

-- Words like “Success” or “Error” can be used to help distinguish messaging and intent
+- Words like “Success” or “Error” can help distinguish messaging and intent

 - Flag required form fields with asterisks or “required” instead of just using colors to differentiate required and non-required ones

 Some useful design tools help you see your online store like a color-blind user.
-ColorOracle.org helps you see what people with common vision impairments will see when they visit your site.
+ColorOracle.org helps you see what people with visual impairments will see when they visit your site.
 The Contrast Checker on WebAim.org can test whether two colors pass the guidelines for accessibility.

 Access for people with visual impairments and blindness

 According to World Health Organization figures, more than 2.2 billion have a vision impairment, including nearly 50 million blind persons.
 The Internet is a daily part of many of their lives, thanks to accessibility tools.
 So, they’ll naturally shop from accessible eCommerce websites tailored to their needs.